corradodebari/corradodebari.github.io/AI_SpringAI_RAG_OBAAS_Paper.md

-## Oracle Backend for Microservices and AI (rel.
-1.4.0)
+## Spring AI outcome from Oracle AI Optimizer & Toolkit to Oracle Backend for Microservices and AI

-To simplify as much as possible the process, configure the Oracle Backend for Microservices and AI Autonomous DB to run the AI Optimizer and toolkit.
-In this way, you can get smoothly the vectorstore created to be copied as a dedicated version for the microservice running.
+On **Oracle Backend for Microservices and AI (rel.
+1.4.0)**, to simplify as much as possible the process, configure the Backend to host the Vector Store to run the AI Optimizer and toolkit.
+In this way, you can get smoothly the vector store created to be copied as a dedicated version for the microservice running.
 If you prefer to run the microservice in another user schema, before the step **5.** execute the steps described at **Other deployment options** chapter.

 <p align="center">
   <img src="images/obaas_cover.jpg" alt="obaas" />